 There seem to be many people in the world who walk for miles to reach their place of work, and others make use of a bicycle.
-This is however something that tends to be put off by those who live in western society.
+This is, however, something that tends to be put off by those who live in western society.
 Is it just plain laziness, or is there more to not wanting to cycle to work?

-Many cities are just not as safe as they used to be and with the amount of technology we have to cart around every day, the chances of being mugged is not just a financial loss.
-There is the exposed risk to loss of life or limb and the emotional trauma is just too much to bear for some.
+Many cities are just not as safe as they used to be and with the amount of technology we have to cart around every day, the chances of being mugged are not just a financial loss.
+There is the exposure risk to loss of life or limb and the emotional trauma is just too much to bear for some.
 Many people’s livelihoods also depend on their technology and to have a stolen or damaged is just not an option.

-There is also the risk of being knocked over by vehicles, especially in countries where cyclists aren’t regarded as priority.
+There is also the risk of being knocked over by vehicles, especially in countries where cyclists aren’t regarded as the priority.
 Unless you have quick response times, high traffic areas should be avoided.

 A lot of people won’t make the switch simply for the fact that it is convenient.
 If you live on the outskirts, or even outside town entirely, cycling to work might just take a lot longer.
 If you happen to have kids as well and it is not safe for them to walk to school or use public transport, then cycling to work might just pose a problem.
 A lot of salespeople also function out of their cars like it’s a second office, and often have their demonstration kits in the trunk.
 For those who travel long distances every day, y the time you reach your destination it might already be time to move onto the next one already.
 It also helps that the car seat provides a whole lot more seat than a bicycle.

 Some people have to make use of highways, train bridges and subways to get to their place of work as there is no alternative route for them to get there.
 To try and travel this same route by bicycle may not be feasible or safe.